Protecting Your Rights After a Driver Flees the Scene

 Drivers flee for many reasons:

-- They are under the influence of alcohol or drugs
+- Impairment from alcohol or drugs

 Why Hit-and-Run Claims Are More Complicated Than Typical Accident Cases